appharbor/metric-reporter/README.md

 ## Quick Start

-Install `AppHarbor.Metrics.Reporter` in your application using NuGet:
+Install `MetricReporter` in your application using NuGet:

-    Install-Package AppHarbor.Metrics.Reporter
+    Install-Package MetricReporter

 Initialize a `MetricReporter` while injecting required dependencies: